Aimee-888/HelmDocs-GithubAction/README.md

 ## Usage

-The following example will generate a README.md for the directories sample_chart and sample_chart2 recursively.
-Meaning subfolders are also affected.  <br>
+The following example will generate a README.md for the dirs "sample_chart" and "sample_chart2" recursively - meaning subfolders are also affected.  <br>
 A template file is provided (README.md.gotmpl) that helm-docs can use for rendering the README.md file.
 For more information on this visit [helm-docs](https://github.com/norwoodj/helm-docs) documentation page. <br>
-If you wish to ignore certain directories you can do so by providing the name of the dirs to the `ignored_dirs` varibale.
-This creates a .helmdocsignore file and pasts the directory names inside.
+If you wish to ignore certain dirs you can do so by providing the name of the dirs to the `ignored_dirs` varibale.
+This creates a .helmdocsignore file and pasts the dirs names inside.
 In this case dir1 and dir2 will be pasted inside the .helmdocsignore file and therefore will be ignored.
-Optionally you can create an .helmdocsignore file manually and add the directories that shall be ignored directly into it. <br>
+Optionally you can create an .helmdocsignore file manually and add the dirs that shall be ignored directly into it. <br>
 `git_push` defines, that changes will be pushed back to Repo.

 ```yml